simonw/datasette-cors/README.md

     }
 }
 ```
+This affects the `access-control-allow-origin` header.

-You can also allowlist patterns like this:
+You can also allowlist host patterns like this:

 ```json
 {